arjungulzzz/ErrorAnalysis/README.md

 - `logs`: An array of the paginated log objects.
 - `totalCount`: The total number of logs matching the query filters.
 This is crucial for the UI's pagination controls, **both for the main table and for the drill-down sub-tables**.
 - `groupData`: Must be an empty array `[]`.

-The `chartData` property now contains pre-aggregated breakdowns for the fields requested in `chartBreakdownFields`.
+- `chartData`: The `breakdown` object within each `chartData` item will contain pre-aggregated data for every field requested in the `chartBreakdownFields` array.

 ```json
 {